How Do I Choose The Right Lighting For Indoor Gardening In The City?

 Different types of lighting fixtures emit varying levels of heat.
 Incandescent lights are the worst offenders when it comes to heat output, as they can raise the temperature significantly.
 Fluorescent lights emit less heat compared to incandescent lights, making them a better choice if temperature control is a concern.
 LED lights generate the least amount of heat, reducing the risk of heat damage to your plants.

-See also How Do I Create A Community Garden In A High-rise Building?
+See also How Do I Grow Vegetables And Herbs Indoors In A High-rise Building?

 7.2 Preventing heat damage to plants